Matplotlib#

 Sub Axes#

 It might be the case that we want to have multiple different plots on the same figures.
 To achieve this we can adapt the existing code for subplots.
-Where the first two arguements of the function specify the number of rows and columns.
+Where the first two arguments of the function specify the number of rows and columns.

 fig, axes = plt.subplots(2, 1, figsize=(30,60))